-- 19.1 Parents have an absolute right to request that their child to be admitted to a year group other than their normal year group at the school.
+- 19.1 Parents have an absolute right to request that their child to be admitted to a year group other than their normal year group at the School.
 There is likely to be a variety of reasons for making this request, for example where their child is gifted, has suffered a long period of illness or has been educated overseas and are used to studying at a different level. - 19.2 Parents do not, however, have an absolute right to determine that their child will be admitted outside their normal age group.
 Such requests must be considered by the Admission Committee, which will consider the request and decide whether or not to agree it in principle, or refuse it. - 19.3 Requests for admission outside normal age group are not applications for admission, which must be made separately in the usual way.
+Parents are urged to make their requests in a timely manner, well before any deadlines, so that they can make informed choices when submitting the application for admission. - 19.4 The Admission Committee will make decisions on the basis of the child concerned, taking into account the parents' views, information about the child's academic, social and emotional development, the child's medical history and the views of their medical professionals, whether they have previously been educated or attended nursery out of their normal age group, and whether they may naturally have fallen into a lower age group, if it were not for being born prematurely.
+They will also take into account the views of the Headteacher of the School.
+This is not an exhaustive list, and parents may put forward any matters for the Admission Committee to consider.

-Parents are urged to make their requests in a timely manner, well before any deadlines, so that they can make informed choices when submitting the application for admission. - 19.5 Parents should make their requests by completing a Request for Admission Outside Normal Age Group Form, which is available to download on the school's website or in hard copy from the school's main office, and sending it with any supporting documents to:
+19.5 Parents should make their requests by completing a Request for Admission Outside Normal Age Group Form, which is available to download on the School's website or in hard copy from the School's main office, and sending it with any supporting documents to: